jorgechercoles/vendure-plugin-template/README.md

 -   `src/generated-types.ts`: admin-api types to use in your custom backend plugins.
 -   `src/ui/generated-types.ts`: admin-api types to use in your custom UI plugins.

-If you want to extend the types, you can create files `*.graphql.ts` or `.gql.ts` where you define custom GraphQL types, queries, mutations wrapper by `graphql-tag`.
+If you want to extend the types, you can create files `*.graphql.ts` or `.gql.ts` where you define custom GraphQL types, queries, mutations wrapped by `graphql-tag`.

 ```typescript
 import gql from 'graphql-tag';